Cranial neuropathy is a type of focal neuropathy that is a condition that damages nerves in the brain and brainstem.

-Neuropathies are characterized by damage to the nerves.
-There are three types of neuropathy; peripheral, cranial and autonomic.
 Cranial neuropathy occurs when one or more of the twelve nerves that exit the brain are damaged.
-The symptoms of cranial neuropathy will depend on which nerve is affected.
+The symptoms of cranial neuropathy vary according to which nerve is affected.

-Transplantation of stem cells is a very promising approach for the treatment of different neuropathies.
-Treatment at the Stem Cells Transplant Institute could help improve the symptoms of cranial neuropathy including:
+Treatment at the Stem Cells Transplant Institute could help improve the symptoms of cranial neuropathy, including:

 Types of cranial neuropathies include:

 Medicines can be used to treat an infection, reduce swelling in or around a nerve, or alleviate pain caused by neuropathy.
 Surgery may be beneficial in some cases.
 Other times, the nerve damage is irreversible and cannot be treated or repaired.

 Mesenchymal stem cells produce;

 The Stem Cells Transplant Institute recommends the use of hUC-MSCs for the treatment of neuropathy.